 Everything You Need to Know About Social Media Marketing, You Already Know

-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »In the rush to gain subject matter credibility in the eyes of anyone who's paying attention, PR firms, advertising agencies, marketing organizations, application service providers, and consultants and consultancies in nearly every business vertical are all publishing reports, studies, white papers and more about social media-related marketing.
+Opinions expressed by Entrepreneur contributors are their own.In the rush to gain subject matter credibility in the eyes of anyone who's paying attention, PR firms, advertising agencies, marketing organizations, application service providers, and consultants and consultancies in nearly every business vertical are all publishing reports, studies, white papers and more about social media-related marketing.
 But in nearly every case, they're either repeating what someone else has already said or, worse yet, they're wasting everyone's time by pointing out the obvious.

 Take, for example, Social EQ, a "first-of-its-kind study of social media effectiveness, identifying six key factors that drive successful online campaigns."
 Long story short, the geniuses over at APCO Worldwide and -- no, this isn't a typo -- The Huffington Post, can now tell you with absolute certainty (because they have a model, an "advanced statistical analysis" of an "extensive qualitative and quantitative research study among Social Informants") that dialogue, customer service, quality of content, platform diversity, engagement/interaction and optimization all play a role in the effectiveness of your social media marketing.
 Duh!